ad-freiburg/ad-blog/content/post/project-dynamic-observation-and-interruption-of-sparql-queries.md

 listeners are connected to QLever and a query makes progress it has to broadcast the latest update to all listeners.
 Of course, there are some important considerations to be made here.
 The broadcast operation cannot be blocking in any way, otherwise, a slow WebSocket client can just slow down queries artificially.
-Also ideally all WebSockets should be able to operate independently of each other for maximum efficiency, but due to technical limitations of `Boost.Asio` we ended up running all io operations in a somewhat synchronized manner to avoid race conditions.
+Also ideally all WebSockets should be able to operate independently of each other for maximum efficiency, but due to technical limitations of `Boost.Asio` we ended up having to run some operations in a somewhat synchronized manner to avoid race conditions.

 Traditionally handling I/O with multiple threads is always a challenge.
 The "classic" approach to read input streams of files, network traffic and so on dedicates a single thread to read all the data, waiting in a blocking manner until the data finally